Wooden tomb model

 Wooden tomb models were deposited as grave goods in the tombs and burial shafts throughout early Egyptian History, most notably in the Middle Kingdom of Egypt.
 They included a wide variety of wooden figurines and scenes, such as boats, granaries, baking and brewing scenes and butchery scenes.

-These served as ways to preserve the action depicted for eternity in honor of the dead.
-The use of wood rather than other materials became popular in the first intermediate period.
-Over time the models of boats in particular went from life size to much smaller scale though they remained numerous, some boats being less than a meter in length and fleets at times being larger than 50 models.
-The 11th dynasty appears to be when there is a shift from making these burial boats river worthy to making them stand nicely for funerary display.
+These models served as ways to preserve the action depicted for eternity in honor of the dead.
+The use of wood rather than other materials became popular in the First Intermediate Period.
+Over time the models of boats, in particular, went from life size to much smaller scale though they remained numerous, some boats being less than a meter in length and fleets at times being larger than 50 models.

-The number of models of scenes and boats increased as the periods changed and the types of figures in tombs shifted from people giving offering to scenes of daily life.
-This culminates in the Middle Kingdom where tombs could have over thirty scenes depicted, over fifty boats and only a dozen or so people giving offering.
-Compared to tombs in Giza that may have only twenty models with servants depicted.

 Predynastic, Early Dynastic and Old Kingdom

 Pottery and ivory models from the Predynastic and Early Dynastic periods are rare, but have been found to include similar items and scenes to the later models such as granaries.
+There are some boats of the predynastic period, which are thought to have been modeled after boats used in swamps.
 Stone miniature containers were developed at this time and use for ritual purposes with an introduction of copper containers in the 6th Dynasty however, pottery remained popular.
 These types of jars would also go on to inspire wooden models of stone containers in the Middle Kingdom.

 During the Old Kingdom, limestone models of single figures taking part in a variety of daily life activities such as farming, food preparation, brewing, animal butchering, and entertainment were produced.
 Wooden boat models also had become popular and have been found in elite burials.
 The funerary boats of the Old Kingdom were often life size or at times oversized, believed to be part of the funerary precession a mummy would take or an offering to the deceased.
-Boats of the predynastic period were modeled after boats used in swamps, while the Old Kingdom brought the introduction of square shaped river boats.
-The models are often buried outside of the tomb, in the serdab, or in statue niches within the tomb. towards the end of the 5th Dynasty was when the first wooden models came into production, though often alongside stone pieces.
+The Old Kingdom introduced square shaped river boats into the corpus.
+The models are often buried outside of the tomb, in the serdab, or in statue niches within the tomb.

+Towards the end of the 5th Dynasty was when the first wooden models came into production, though often alongside stone pieces.
 These wooden models were smaller than those of later periods and less decorative in style.
 An example of this type of model can be seen to the right.
 Following the reign of Pepi II, such models are increasingly found in elite burials and in greater numbers.